Viral hemorrhagic fever: Diagnosis

 Definitive diagnosis is usually made at a reference laboratory with advanced biocontainment capabilities.
 The findings of laboratory investigation vary somewhat between the viruses but in general, there is a decrease in the total white cell count (particularly the lymphocytes), a decrease in the platelet count, an increase in the blood serum liver enzymes, and reduced blood clotting ability measured as an increase in both the prothrombin (PT) and activated partial thromboplastin times (PTT).
 The hematocrit may be elevated.
 The serum urea and creatine may be raised but this is dependent on the hydration status of the patient.
 The bleeding time tends to be prolonged.

+Labs can use RT-PCR to detect the genetic material of the virus, or an ELISA test in later stages to detect antibodies produced by the immune system.

 Prevention

 With the exception of yellow fever vaccine and Ebola vaccines, vaccines for VHFs are generally not available.
 For someone exposed to CCHF, ribavirin is available as post-exposure prophylaxis (PEP).
 Ribavirin may also help in exposure to Lassa fever.

-Any person who is taking care of a patient with any VHF (except dengue fever) should take multiple precautions against exposure and infection.
+Any person who is taking care of a patient with any VHF should take multiple precautions against exposure and infection.
 The precautions include hand hygiene, double gloves, gowns, shoe and leg coverings, and face shields or goggles.
+Treatment of any VHF should involve careful donning (putting on) and doffing (taking off) procedures for PPE.
+A Trained Observer, or TO, is used to monitor the donning/doffing process.
 Lassa, CCHF, Ebola, and Marburg viruses may be particularly prone to nosocomial (hospital-based) spread.
-Airborne precautions should be utilized including, at a minimum, a fit-tested, HEPA filter-equipped respirator (such as an N95 mask), a battery-powered, air-purifying respirator, or a positive pressure supplied air respirator to be worn by personnel coming within 1.8 meters (six feet) of a VHF patient.
+Airborne precautions should be utilized including, at a minimum, a fit-tested, HEPA filter-equipped respirator (such as an N95 mask), a battery-powered, air-purifying respirator, or a positive pressure supplied air respirator to be worn by personnel coming within 1.8 metres (six feet) of a VHF patient.
 Groups of patients should be cohorted (sequestered) to a separate building or a ward with an isolated air-handling system.
 Environmental decontamination is typically accomplished with hypochlorite (e.g. bleach) or phenolic disinfectants.

+Some VHF patients, notably those infected with Marburg and Ebola, are at their most infectious after death.
+Strict precautions should be taken including the safe transport and disinfection of the body.